 Seminars and Practica

-- Advanced Legal Research Methods in Specialized Subjects: Business & Tax Legal Research (Spring 2017)
+- Advanced Research Methods in Specialized Subjects: Business Law (Spring 2018)

 - Advanced Topics in Corporate Law: Corporate Governance and Finance (August 2017)

 - Advanced Topics in Corporate Law: Alternative Entities: Business Lawyer's Guide to Formation, Fiduciary Duties & Government (January 2017)

 - Capitalism (Spring 2019)

 - Compliance, Ethics and Risk Management (Spring 2019)